 - Snapshots do not work with ARM system images for Android 8.0 (API level 26).

-- If the emulator fails to boot from a snapshot, select Cold Boot Now for the AVD in the AVD Manager and submit a bug report.
+- If the emulator fails to boot from a snapshot, select Cold Boot Now for the AVD in the Device Manager and submit a bug report.

 - Snapshots are not reliable when software rendering is enabled.
-If snapshots do not work, click Edit this AVD in the AVD Manager and change Graphics to either Hardware or Automatic.
+If snapshots do not work, click Edit this AVD in the Device Manager and change Graphics to either Hardware or Automatic.

 - Loading or saving a snapshot is a memory-intensive operation.
 If you do not have enough RAM free when a load or save operation begins, the operating system may swap the contents of RAM to the hard disk, which can greatly slow the operation.
 If you experience very slow snapshot loads or saves, you may be able to speed these operations by freeing RAM.
 Closing applications that are not essential for your work is a good way to free RAM.